 Spray or hard surface cleaning products or medical device cleaning When enzymes are used for spray products or hard surface cleaning or medical device cleaning, exposure of enzymes may exceed the safety level.
 A.I.S.E. publishes documents on “Exposure measurements of enzymes for risk assessment of spray products” describing how exposure should be assessed for spray products.
 Novozymes offers instruction about safety for medical device cleaning.
 If you intend to develop such products, please inform your Novozymes representative for further assistance.

 Food and beverage products are subject to FIAP, and sometimes also REACH registration is required.
-Novozymes has registered enzymes in high tonnages and will register the other enzymes according to the REACH registration timeline in 2018.
+Novozymes has registered enzymes meeting meeting the REACH registration timeline in 2018.

 Some of Novozymes’ solutions are used in both chemical products and in the manufacturing of food and beverage products.
 For example, a protein hydrolysate can be used in cosmetic products where the ingredient is subject to REACH and in food manufacturing industry.
 In this case, the enzyme may meet double compliance: REACH and FIAP.